TeaByte/NakhlahJS/README.md

 the extensive documentation available on
 [MDN Web Docs](https://developer.mozilla.org/en-US/).

+🚧 It is still in a preliminary version and under continuous development

 ## Overview

 Learning JavaScript has never been more accessible.
 NakhlahJS is designed to